Wood you like continuous insulation?

 GUTEX boards are waterproof and vapor open.
 The paraffin treated boards stop liquid water infiltration, water droplets roll off the boards.
 The vapor open wood fiber allows the passage of water vapor through the boards, preventing condensation formation in the assembly.
 GUTEX wood fiberboards are very vapor open, with 44 perm/in, to ensure that your walls can dry out if unforeseen humidity or vapor does enter the assembly.
 They provide a high drying capability to insulated enclosures, something that is not possible with foam boards.
 These boards can hold up to 15% of their weight in moisture without losing their insulation capacity, then, when the air is dry, the moisture diffuses out of the assembly.
 By allowing moisture to escape from and pass through the assembly, you create a safer, more resilient wall assembly that is much less susceptible to mold formation.

 Superior Thermal Insulation

-The high density, combined with high specific heat capacity, results in a material that resists temperature fluctuations.
+Wood has a very low thermal conductivity and a high specific heat capacity, resulting in a material that resists temperature fluctuations.
 This principle applies in both hot and cold conditions, keeping the assembly warm in cold weather and cool in hot weather.
-The boards can delay temperature rise by 10 or more hours (in combination with dense-pack insulation).
-This thermal delay will keep the house cool during hot days, but comfortable at night.
+The boards can delay internal temperature rise by 10 or more hours (in combination with dense pack insulation), as shown in this test performed by GUTEX.
 In contrast, low density materials like foam, mineral wool or fiberglass will heat up rapidly and cannot offer this benefit.

 When looking for sustainable high-performance continuous insulation solutions, 475 and GUTEX have the answers – with boards in stock now in the US and Canada.
 Contact us and ask to talk to our resident Gutexpert Aaron McCormack for support on using wood fiber insulation in your next project.